djknit/Portfolio-Version-3/README.md

-# Responsive-Portfolio
+# David Knittel's Portfolio

-This page was originally developed by me as part of the first Bootcamp Homework.
-I used fonts and colors specified in the homework requirements and attempted to replicate the given example screenshots.
-I then used media queries to make the page adjust to fit properly on various screen sizes as part of the second Bootcamp homework.

-This github repository was originally home to a different profile design made as part of an in-class activity.
-I replaced this original page with the responsive design mentioned above.
+The purpose of this site is to showcase projects that I have worked on as a developer.
+The original basic design of the page was made to match images of an example page as required by my first homework for the KU Coding Bootcamp.
+Working from this design, I made some stylistic changes.
+I then used media queries to make the page responsive to changes in screen size, thus allowing the page to be viewed on mobile devices.
+I also designed all of the hover effects for linking elements on the page.
+I used jQuery to move the label on the portfolio icons on mouse hover and to create the links to the repository and the deployed page for each project.
+I used a Firebase real-time database to capture the input from the contact form.

+Visit the deployed page [here](https://djknit.github.io/).

+Any questions or comments are welcome!
+My email address is djknit@gmail.com.

+Visit my [GitHub](https://github.com/djknit) or my LinkedIn(https://www.linkedin.com/in/david-knittel-675a20167).